 These coconut oil chocolate chunk cookies are thick and soft (see the notes below), and they have a great coconut flavor.
 And, unlike many of my cookie recipes, this dough doesn’t need to be refrigerated for hours before it can be baked (you can refrigerate it if you don’t want to bake all of the cookies at once, though).

 I have a couple notes about working with coconut oil for you.
 You’ll want your coconut oil to be solid for this recipe.
-If your oil is partially melted, refrigerate the dough for about 30 minutes before baking, and you’ll end up with a thicker cookie (like the ones pictured below).
+If your oil is partially melted, you’ll need to up the amount to 1 cup and refrigerate the dough for about 30 minutes before baking.
+You’ll end up with a thicker cookie (like the ones pictured below).
 If, however, you want a thinner cookie (like the ones pictured above), then you’ll want to bake the dough right away without chilling it.

 - 1 c. brown sugar